7 Sure-Fire Ways to Build Your Referral Business

 So if the prospect of building the referral end of your business is so enticing, why do so few businesses do it?
 Because they use the wrong approach in building referrals and have limited success.
 Follow these tips to ensure your business is positioned to successfully build referrals.

-In business, measure the results to improve performance.
-Set a clear goal with a time line.
+- Set a Target: In business, measure the results to improve performance.
+Set a clear goal with a timeline.
 Example, 10% increase in referral business over the next 10 weeks.

 These tips are simple but when executed on a regular basis they can drive your referral business and build sales revenue.
 Start today and watch your referrals grow.